ysugimoto/ginger/README.md

 >>> some output...
 ```

-If you want to use (probably almost case yes) external Go package, We suggest that put project directory under the `$GOPATH/src` to enable verndor tree.
+If you want to use (probably almost case yes) external Go package, we suggest you put project directory under the `$GOPATH/src` to enable verndoring.

 For example: